 Note that the minimum duration requirement for La Silla is applicable to each individual run of a proposal involving a La Silla instrument (see Sect.
 4 for more information about the definition of "programme" and "run").
 More generally, proposals for long runs are strongly encouraged on the La Silla telescopes.
-The splitting of runs into sub-runs that have durations of less than a half-night should be avoided as much as possible, as this may prove impossible to schedule.
+The splitting of runs into sub-runs that have durations of less than a half-night (5h for odd and 4h for even periods) should be avoided as much as possible, as this may prove impossible to schedule.